 Africa – huge, wild, optimistic, beautiful and home.
 Deep down, Africa has always felt like home.
 My whole childhood was in sub-Saharan Africa along with my earliest memories and the nightmares which still haunt me.

-Eating caterpillars fried on leaves, pulling tails off lizards, learning to swim in a river I thought had crocodiles in it . . .
+Eating caterpillars fried on leaves, pulling tails off lizards, learning to swim in a lake which might have crocodiles in it . . .
 Freedom.
 As a child, that’s what I experienced, freedom, space, endless sunshine, tropical storms and dirt everywhere.
 The smell of a storm on a hot summer’s night still makes me want to rush outside with every container I can find, to catch the rain – the precious water falling from heaven at last.

 The gentle nuns who eased me into a uniformed and timetabled life, the nanny who looked after me like a mother and friends of every colour imaginable at the melting pot school all had a big impact on me.
 I used to play schools with the shy boys who worked in our house and garden.
 Bossily teaching whatever I had learned at school that day, curious and confused that they didn’t know their own age.
 I still smile whenever an African tells me they don’t know exactly how old they are, only now I’ve realised it’s not in the slightest bit important anyway.